DAP Incoterm® 2020: Responsibilities, advantages and disadvantages

 To sum up

-DAP Incoterm® provides a clear division of responsibilities, with the seller handling transport and the buyer responsible for customs clearance and unloading.
+DAP Incoterm® offers a clear division of responsibilities: the seller handles transport, while the buyer takes care of customs clearance and unloading.

-Get an overview of the responsibilities under all Incoterms® 2020.
+Get a full overview of responsibilities under all Incoterms® 2020..

 FAQ

-With DAP Incoterm®, the buyer is responsible for paying import duties, VAT and any other taxes upon arrival of the goods in the country of destination.
-Although the seller is responsible for transport to the destination, the buyer is responsible for customs clearance and paying the necessary taxes.
+Under DAP, the buyer is responsible for paying import duties, VAT and any other applicable taxes when the goods arrive in the destination country.
+While the seller covers transport to the delivery point, customs clearance and all related costs are the buyer's responsibility.

-DAP Incoterm® 2020 means that the seller is responsible for transporting the goods to an agreed destination.
-When the goods reach their destination, responsibility for risks and costs is transferred to the buyer, who is responsible for unloading and import processing, including customs duties and taxes.
+Under DAP Incoterm® 2020, the seller is responsible for transporting goods to an agreed destination.
+Once the goods arrive, risk and costs transfer to the buyer, who handles unloading and import processing — including customs duties and taxes.

-The main difference between DAP and DDP Incoterms® is that with DDP, the seller is responsible for all costs and charges, including customs duties and VAT, until the goods are delivered to the buyer.
+The key difference is that with DDP, the seller takes on all costs and responsibilities — including customs duties and VAT — until the goods are delivered to the buyer.

-DAP delivery means that the seller delivers the goods to an agreed location, where the buyer is responsible for unloading and any local costs such as customs duties, VAT and other taxes.
-Delivery is complete when the goods are made available to the buyer at the destination, but without being unloaded.
+DAP delivery means the seller delivers goods to an agreed location, where the buyer then takes over — covering unloading and any local costs such as customs duties, VAT and other applicable taxes.
+Delivery is considered complete when the goods are made available to the buyer at the destination, prior to unloading.